Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 grid-area: block-start / inline-start / block-end / inline-end;
 ```

-According to the Logical properties and value level 1, `block-start`, `block-end`, `inline-start`, `inline-end` are flow relative values relates to flow of content.
-Accordingly, They can change if the text direction or writing mode get changed. whereas, The term `block` indicates the content flow from top to bottom direction.
-For instance, Paragraphs are laid out one below other.
-The term `inline` indicates left to right direction.
-For instance, Words in a sentence laid out from left to right if it's LTR language.
+According to the Logical properties and value level 1, `block-start`, `block-end`, `inline-start`, and `inline-end` are flow relative values relates to the flow of content.
+Accordingly, They can change if the text direction or writing mode gets changed. whereas, The term `block` indicates the content flow from top to bottom direction.
+For instance, Paragraphs are laid out one below the other.
+The term `inline` indicates the left to right direction.
+For instance, Words in a sentence are laid out from left to right if it's LTR language.

 ![Block and inline flow](/assets/Block-and-inline-flow.jpg)

-In Simple words, Row axis referred to block axis.
-Column axis referred to inline axis.
+In Simple words, the Row axis referred to the block axis.
+The column axis referred to an inline axis.
 The block axis properties are `grid-row-start` (block-start) and `grid-row-end` (block-end).
 The inline axis properties are `grid-column-start` (inline-start) and `grid-column-end` (inline-end).
 Based on that, `grid-area` shorthand properties works.

 ```css